 Where did we come from?
 What are we?
 Where are we going?
 If there’s a God, what is he/she/it like?
 Why are we here?
 What happens when we die?

-Accordingly. we don’t impose a set of beliefs on our members, except for the belief that only individuals can decide whether and how to describe what they believe.
+Accordingly, we don’t impose a set of beliefs on our members, except for the belief that only individuals can decide how to describe what they believe.
 Each of us needs to understand in our own way.
-Our Unitarian Universalist religion helps us support each other in searching for and finding our personal answers.
+Our Unitarian Universalist religion helps us support each other in the search for personal answers.

-We are guided by Unitarian Universalist values, especially as expressed in our Seven Principles (expressed more simply as our Kids’ Principles).
-An occasional program in which many members participate is called Developing Your Own Theology.
+We occasionally offer a class called Developing Your Own Theology.
 It encourages clarification of beliefs.
 At the end of the program, each participant develops a “credo,” or statement of belief.
+You might be inspired by some of our members’ credos.

 Together, we create a force more powerful than one person or one belief system.